NASA Astronaut Group 3: Background

 By May 1963, while there were enough astronauts for the needs of Project Gemini, the schedule for Project Apollo called for four crewed Earth-orbit missions launched by Saturn I rockets in 1965; between two and four launched by Saturn IB rockets in 1966; and six or more Earth-orbit and lunar-orbit missions launched by Saturn V rockets, commencing in 1967.
-On that schedule, the NASA Chief of the Astronaut Office, grounded Mercury Seven astronaut Deke Slayton, could foresee a shortage of astronauts, although he doubted so many flights would actually be flown.
-Moreover, by mid-1963, three Mercury Seven astronauts—Scott Carpenter, John Glenn and himself—were no longer flying, leaving thirteen active astronauts.
+On that schedule, the NASA Chief of the Astronaut Office, Mercury Seven astronaut Deke Slayton, could foresee a shortage of astronauts, although he doubted so many flights would actually be flown.
+By mid-1963, three Mercury Seven astronauts—Scott Carpenter (who was injured), John Glenn (who was retiring), and himself (an atrial fibrillation) —were no longer flying, so this left thirteen active astronauts.
 On that basis, he calculated an attrition rate of about ten percent per year.
-It followed that Project Apollo might require another ten to twenty astronauts.
-On June 5, 1963, NASA announced that it would be recruiting ten to fifteen new astronauts.
+As the Apollo spacecraft had a crew of three and each mission required a prime and a backup crew, four missions per year would need 4 x 2 x 3 = 24 astronauts.
+On June 5, 1963, NASA announced that it would be recruiting another ten to fifteen new astronauts.
 Civilian applications had to be submitted by July 1, 1963; military ones were due by July 15, to give the services time to pre-screen their applicants.

 Selection criteria

-The selection criteria were similar to those for the Next Nine, except that the minimum flight hours was lowered to 1,000, with test pilot qualification no longer required, and the maximum age was lowered to 34.
-The key criteria were that candidates were: